Guide10 min read

 • Choose one control to test in a small pilot.

 The recommendation should be specific enough to act on.
-Instead of saying the client needs better closeout discipline, say whether the first fix is proof capture, variance-note quality, manager sign-off, owner routing, or final review state.
+Instead of saying the client needs better closeout discipline, say whether the first fix is proof capture, cash difference-note quality, manager sign-off, owner routing, or final review follow-up.

-For backlink outreach, this makes the resource useful to consultant sites because it gives them a repeatable diagnostic and a bounded next step.
+For readers, this makes the resource useful to consultant sites because it gives them a repeatable diagnostic and a bounded next step.

 • Name the store group that should test the fix first.

-• Name the day-21 metric that proves whether the fix worked.
+• Name the day-14 metric that shows whether the fix worked.

 • Recommend expand, adjust, extend, or stop based on the evidence.

 The assessment report should fit on one or two pages.
-Start with the sampled stores, the closeout dates reviewed, and the top three record gaps.
-Then show the evidence: missing proof, vague variance notes, unclear sign-off, absent owner, or unresolved final state.
+Start with the sampled stores, the closeout dates reviewed and the top three record gaps.
+Then show the evidence: missing proof, vague cash difference notes, unclear sign-off, absent owner, or open final state.

 The report should avoid vague transformation language.
-A restaurant operator needs to know what to fix first.
-If the weakest field is proof state, say that.
+A restaurant leader needs to know what to fix first.
+If the weakest field is proof status, say that.
 If the weakest field is owner routing, say that.
 If the issue is inconsistent manager notes, make that the coaching focus.

 End with the pilot recommendation.
-Name the first stores, the control being tested, the day-21 success measure, and the decision rule.
+Name the first stores, the control being tested, the day-14 success measure and the decision rule.
 That gives the client a practical next step instead of a long report that sits in a folder.

-• Sample reviewed: store, date range, and packet types.
+• Sample reviewed: store, date range and record types.

-• Top gaps: proof, variance, sign-off, owner, or review state.
+• Top gaps: proof, cash difference, sign-off, owner, or review follow-up.

-• Pilot scope: two to four stores with mixed conditions.
+• Pilot scope: two to five stores with mixed conditions.

 A consultant should recommend a pilot when the assessment finds a repeatable record gap, not just a vague frustration.
-Missing proof, weak variance notes, unclear sign-off, or absent ownership are all practical pilot candidates because they can be measured again after 21 days.
+Missing proof, weak cash difference notes, unclear sign-off, or absent ownership are all practical pilot candidates because they can be measured again after 14 days.

 Do not recommend rollout when the client cannot name the first control to test.
 Start smaller.
-Pick the field that creates the most follow-up, choose the first stores, and define the readout before the pilot begins.
+Pick the field that creates the most follow-up, choose the first stores and define the report before the pilot begins.

 • Recommend a pilot for repeatable, measurable record gaps.